• NewJerseyAlmanac.com: Gateway to New Jersey Information

 Medical education in the state underwent a series of additional restructurings in the new century.
 In part, the actions resulted from ongoing controversies over the management of UMDNJ, as well as recognition that the state was facing a shortage of physicians, which by 2020 was projected to reach a shortfall of 2,500 primary-care physicians and specialists.
 In 2009, Rowan University and The Cooper Health System partnered to establish the Cooper Medical School of Rowan University—a four-year medical school located in Camden and the first new medical school to be created in the state in three decades.
 The new medical school also was bolstered by the transfer, pursuant to the New Jersey Medical and Health Sciences Education Restructuring Act enacted in 2012, which dissolved UMDNJ and gave control of UMDNJ's South Jersey facilities to the new school, including its School of Osteopathic Medicine.
 Additionally, the legislation merged most of UMDNJ's remaining schools into Rutgers University, thus forming a new Rutgers New Jersey Medical School as a unit of the Rutgers Division of Biomedical and Health Sciences effective July 2013.
 University Hospital in Newark was spun-off as a free-standing medical center owned by the state serving as the principal teaching hospital of Rutgers New Jersey Medical School.

-Another new medical school, Hackensack Meridian School of Health at Seton Hall University, began operating in 2018 after Seton Hall University and the Hackensack University Health Network agreed to open a four-year medical school on 20 acres at the former Hoffmann-La Roche pharmaceutical site in Nutley and Clifton.
-The school is the first private medical school in New Jersey and enrolled its first class of 50 students in fall 2018, with plans for enrollment gradually increasing to some 500.
+Another new medical school-- initially named Hackensack Meridian School of Health at Seton Hall University--began operating in 2018 after Seton Hall University and the Hackensack University Health Network agreed to open a four-year medical school on 20 acres at the former Hoffmann-La Roche pharmaceutical site in Nutley and Clifton.
+The school is the first private medical school in New Jersey and enrolled its first class of 60 students in fall 2018 followed by 160-student classes and plans for enrollment gradually increasing to some 500.
+In July 2020, however, the affiliation with Seton Hall was terminated, with the school renamed as Hackensack Meridian School of Medicine and operated independently by Hackensack Meridian.

 There are over 2,000 students enrolled in New Jersey medical and osteopathic schools, according to the latest data from the Association of American Medical Colleges.
 More than 30 applicants compete for each place in a medical school class in New Jersey, and of those applicants around nine are residents of the state.
 Over a third of graduates, however, left the state after graduation to practice, and more than half of medical students entering medical residencies in New Jersey hospitals and institutions come from a foreign medical school.